tiprankstipranks

 We contribute to multiemployer plans that could result in liabilities to us if those plans are terminated or if we withdraw from those plans.

 We contribute to several multiemployer pension plans for employees covered by collective bargaining agreements.
 These plans are not administered by us and contributions are determined in accordance with provisions of negotiated labor contracts.
 The Employee Retirement Income Security Act of 1974, as amended by the Multiemployer Pension Plan Amendments Act of 1980, imposes certain liabilities upon employers who are contributors to a multiemployer plan in the event of the employer's withdrawal from, or upon termination of, such plan.
-If we terminate, withdraw, or partially withdraw from other multiemployer pension plans, we could be required to make significant cash contributions to fund that plans unfunded vested benefit, which could materially and adversely affect our financial condition and results of operations; however, we are not currently able to determine the net assets and actuarial present value of the multiemployer pension plans' unfunded vested benefits allocable to us, if any, and we are not presently aware of the amounts, if any, for which we may be contingently liable if we were to withdraw from any of these plans.
+If we terminate, withdraw or partially withdraw from other multiemployer pension plans, we could be required to make significant cash contributions to fund those plans unfunded vested benefit, which could materially and adversely affect our financial condition and results of operations; however, we are not currently able to determine the net assets and actuarial present value of the multiemployer pension plans' unfunded vested benefits allocable to us, if any, and we are not presently aware of the amounts, if any, for which we may be contingently liable if we were to withdraw from any of these plans.
 In addition, if the funding level of any of these multiemployer plans becomes classified as "critical status" under the Pension Protection Act of 2006, we could be required to make significant additional contributions to those plans.

-Taxation & Government Incentives1 | 2.4%
+Taxation & Government Incentives1 | 2.2%

 Taxation & Government Incentives - Risk 1